Darcey Steinke

 Darcey Steinke (born April 25, 1962) is an American author and educator.
-She has written five novels: Up Through the Water, Suicide Blonde, Jesus Saves, and Milk, Easter Everywhere, and Sister Golden Hair.
+She has written five novels: Up Through the Water, Suicide Blonde, Jesus Saves, Milk, and Sister Golden Hair.
 Steinke has also served as a lecturer at Princeton University, the American University of Paris, New School University, Barnard College, the University of Mississippi, and Columbia University.

 Early life

 Steinke, born in Oneida, New York, on April 25, 1962, is the daughter of a Lutheran minister.
 Steinke grew up in upstate New York; Connecticut; Philadelphia; and Roanoke, Virginia.

 She is a graduate of Cave Spring High School, Goucher College, and the University of Virginia, where she received a Master of Fine Arts in creative writing.
 Steinke completed a Stegner Fellowship at Stanford University.

 Career

 Writing

-She is the author of four novels, Up Through the Water, Suicide Blonde, Jesus Saves, and Milk, and the spiritual memoir Easter Everywhere.
+She is the author of five novels, Up Through the Water, Suicide Blonde, Jesus Saves, and Milk, and the spiritual memoir Easter Everywhere.
 Her fifth novel, Sister Golden Hair, was published by Tin House Books in October 2014.
 Steinke co-edited the collection of essays Joyful Noise: The New Testament Revisited with Rick Moody.
 Steinke has written extensively on art and literature and has contributed to Spin Magazine, covering the David Koresh Branch Davidian story and contributing a 1993 cover story on Kurt Cobain.
 In addition, she has a web project called blindspot which was part of the Whitney Biennial in 2000.
 Her novels Up Through the Water and Jesus Saves were selected as New York Times Notable Books of the Year.

 Steinke's prose has been said to "repeatedly hint at the divine in tangible things."
-According to a The Washington Post book review of Steinke's novel Milk, "Steinke writes some beautifully mystical descriptions of sexual encounters, and the conjunction of sex and the spirit, bodies and souls, is fascinating."
+According to a Washington Post book review of Steinke's novel Milk, "Steinke writes some beautifully mystical descriptions of sexual encounters, and the conjunction of sex and the spirit, bodies and souls, is fascinating."

 Steinke's writing has appeared in The New York Times Magazine, The Boston Review, Vogue, Spin Magazine, The Washington Post, Chicago Tribune, and The Guardian.